fangli/msgfiber/README.md

 msgfiber
 ========

-The decentralized and distributed message synchronization system
+A decentralized and distributed message synchronization system